miguelanguai/PortfolioMA/README.md

 I want to make a one-page portfolio that contains the next items (in this order):

+- Header: Here, there is my personal logo and some links for the same page.
+- Main: Here, a Work in Progress is firstly displayed to let know the person who is taking a look of the portfolio that I'm still on my portfolio.
+Then, my name and my position.
+After, a little description.
-- Works: This section shows the job experiences I have had, the position I have been at and the programming languages I have used at that job
+  - Works: This section shows the job experiences I have had, the position I have   been at and the programming languages I have used at that job.
+As, for now, I don't have any real experiences, I must say at first I'm still a student, but I will write some models where I'll apply my work experiences in the future.
+On this model, I have the job title (which will be the position I will be at) and the Languages I will use at that position.
-- About: This section will talk about me as a person, and my way until the moment I'm right now as a programmer.
-My career before becoming a programmer and my career from the moment I became a programmer
+  - About: This section will talk about me as a person, and my way until becoming a programmer.
+Here, I want to point out that I see my portfolio as a kind of story-teller, more than just being a simple "interactive CV".
+I also explain what are my hobbies, in order to let the viewer know more about me.
   - Projects: This section will show which projects I have been working on.
 As I'm   still a student, I will show the projects I have done as a student, because, for now, I just have those ones.
-- Blog: This section will show interesting things I want to share with the people is going to take a look at my Portfolio.
-I'm thinking on bringing my LinkedIn's profile publications here, although I'm not sure about how doing it.
-- Contact: This section will be meant for the ways of contacting with me.
-But it won't be a typical contact window with the links to my social media (this will be at the footer too).
-It will be a false-AI that will show some options of message for the user, and, depending on the choice, it will show different social media.*
+First one is the project I did with my team in the hackathon we participated early this year, and the final project I did with a classmate last year in programming module.
+On every project, I explain how they work and which technologies they use.
+  - Stack: This section shows the Stack I have for now.
+My idea is to create a carousel in order to make it more eye-catching.
+  - Blog: This section will show my Linkedin profile posts (the three most recent).
+For now, they are directly written on HTML file, but I want to use (if exists) an API to take these posts automatically from my Linkedin profile everytime my portfolio is opened.
+  - Contact: This contact section will provide the user 3 links to my main professional social media profiles: GitHub, LinkedIn and a link to send me an email.
+  - Chat: This section, although is operative now, it's not "cool" for the moment.
+This will be a "fake" chat, created to make user able to "talk" with an interactive window that will bring him/her the information he/she wants.
+But, in order to make it work correctly, I will need to apply CSS and JS.
+So, it's there, although is not useful for now.
+- Footer: Here, social media icons are again displayed here and also there is a text about the Copyright.

 This will be my portfolio (for now, the HTML)

-*The only thing about the false-AI is that, I will need to wait until I know JS to develop that code.
-Just with HTML it can't be done..
+*Note: Some featurings I want to add are added in HTML only, but the intention is to apply CSS and JS to make them visual and functional.
+They are commented with "Future Feat:"